 Every resort will have a daily locker service available.
 Consider the daily locker cost of about $7 for a small locker to just over $10 for a larger locker per day, and you’ve fully escaped the burden of a car on ski days.

 While there’s always the argument for a totally screen-free childhood, it’s not always conducive to modern life and education.
 When used in moderation, iPads, computers, and even television can be great tools for learning, entertainment, and development.
 However, research tells us that kids who overuse electronics are more disrespectful, sleep less, become numb to violence, are more aggressive, more prone to obesity, experience a higher rate of cyberbullying and are more likely to have emotional, social and attention problems.
 So how do you find a healthy balance when your children are constantly surrounded by these distractions?
+A common term for this solution is taking a “digital detox”.
+The word detox is really short for detoxification, which basically means to find a way to overcome a physical or psychological dependence on something.
+In this case, the dependence is on electronics.
+In order to achieve this, a good goal would be to unplug from tech on a short-term basis, which will enable you to spend more time focusing on what is important.

 Here are some steps you can take to manage your family’s use of media: